2009 US Open (darts)

-The 2009 US Open Players Championship was the third edition of the US Open tournament organised by the Professional Darts Corporation.
+The 2009 US Open Players Championship was a professional darts competition and the third edition of the US Open tournament organised by the Professional Darts Corporation (PDC).

 In 2009 the US Open became part of the PDC Pro Tour.
 The two prior editions were PDC Major events.

 Dennis Priestley won the tournament, beating Andy Hamilton in the final.

 Draw

+Players in bold denote match winners.